thepartly/reflectapi/README.md

 <br>

-`reflectapi` is a library and a toolkit for writing web API services in Rust and generating compatible corresponding clients, delivering best possible development experience and efficiency.
+`reflectapi` is a library and a toolkit for writing web API services in Rust and generating compatible clients, delivering great development experience and efficiency.

 ## Features